PASTAplus/auth/docs/api/rule.md

   200 OK
   400 Bad Request
     - ACR is invalid
-    - If the client attempts to remove the changePermission from a principal, and no other principal has changePermission on the resource, the update is not allowed.
+    - If the client attempts to remove a `changePermission` ACR from a principal, and no other principal has `changePermission` on the resource, the update is not allowed.
 This ensures that at least one principal always has the ability to change permissions on the resource.
   401 Unauthorized
   403 Forbidden
   404 Not Found